Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Introduction

-In our experiments, our method is compatible with a wide range of backbones, such as CNN~\cite{HRnet_19} and vision Transformer~\cite{swin}.
+In our experiments, our method is compatible with a wide range of backbones, such as CNN~\cite{HRnet_19} and vision Transformer~\cite{swin,vitaev2}.
 We show the effectiveness of our query interaction among different tasks in various settings on different task metrics.
-Moreover, our experimental results demonstrate that the MQTransformer achieves better results than the previous methods in Fig.~\ref{fig1}(a) and (b).
+Moreover, our experimental results demonstrate that the MQTransformer achieves better results than the previous methods in Fig.~\ref{fig1} (a) and (b).
 Our finding demonstrates that multiple task-relevant queries play an important role in MTDP.
 Another key insight is that the interaction of query features captures dependencies for different tasks.
 The main contributions of this work can be summarized as follows:

-(1) We propose a new method named MQTransformer to incorporate the multi-query and different scales of the feature extraction for multi-task learning of dense prediction tasks, resulting in a simpler and stronger encoder-decoder network.
+\begin{itemize} \item [1)] We propose a new method, named MQTransformer, which effectively incorporates multiple task-relevant queries and task-specific features of the feature extraction for multi-task learning of dense prediction tasks, resulting in a simpler and stronger encoder-decoder network architecture. \textit{To the best of our knowledge, this is the first exploration of multi-task dense prediction with a task-relevant query-based Transformer.}

-(2) We present the cross task attention module to enable sufficient interaction of the task-relevant query features across both \textit{scale} and \textit{task}.
+\item [2)] We present the cross-task query attention module to enable sufficient interaction of the multiple task-relevant queries across tasks.
 Thus, the dependencies carried by each task query feature can be maximally refined.
+In addition, cross-task query attention only focuses on the query-level features, therefore, reducing complexity.

-(3) We conduct extensive experiments on two dense prediction datasets: NYUD-v2 and PASCAL-Context.
+\item [3)] We conduct extensive experiments on two dense prediction datasets: NYUD-v2 and PASCAL-Context.
 Extensive experiment results show that MQTransformer consistently outperforms several competitive baseline methods.
-Notably, the proposed model exhibits \textit{significant} improvements for different tasks, compared with the latest state-of-the-art results.
+Notably, the proposed model exhibits \textit{significant} improvements for different tasks compared with the latest state-of-the-art results. \end{itemize}